 Pepper Jack is a derivative of Monterey Jack, the original “American” cheese invented by Mexican Franciscan friars of Monterey, California.
-As the name suggests, the cheese is flavored with sweet peppers, rosemary, habañero chilies and garlic and spicy jalapeños for an extra kick.
+As the name suggests, the cheese is flavoured with sweet peppers, rosemary, habañero chillies, garlic, and spicy jalapeños for an extra kick.

-This semi-soft, open textured cheese is spicy to taste yet leaves a delicate and buttery taste in the mouth.
-It is often eaten with quesadillas, crackers or on hamburgers.
+This semi-soft, open-textured cheese is spicy yet leaves a delicate buttery taste in the mouth.
+It is often eaten with quesadillas, crackers or hamburgers.
 Pepper jack can also go well with jalapeno peppers, melons, grapes, pickled vegetables, and olives.